Having joined Chambers as a tenant in 2018, Samuel has developed a busy and growing practice covering all of Chambers’ practice areas.

 Samuel is happy to accept instructions on a CFA basis where appropriate and is happy to travel when required.

-Before starting pupillage, Samuel gained experience in a wide-ranging role at a leading litigation firm in London where he worked on a number of complex and high value commercial cases.
+Before coming to the bar, Samuel gained experience in a wide-ranging role at a leading litigation firm in London where he worked on a number of complex and high value commercial cases.

 Whilst studying, he was involved in pro bono work for the University of Kent’s Kent Law Clinic and City Law School’s Company Insolvency Scheme.

-Sam has helped set-up two companies, in the children’s clothing and events industries.
-Although he has now taken a back seat in both in order to concentrate on his legal career, he believes his personal experience helps him to relate to and understand the concerns of the business owners he works with on commercial law cases.
+Sam has helped set-up and run two companies in the past.
+Although he now focuses on his legal career, he believes his personal experience helps him to relate to and understand the concerns of the business owners he works with on commercial and contract matters.